 Whose images are kept in store

 By memory alone.
-John Wilmot, Lord Rochester 1647-80, Love and Life
+John Wilmot, Lord Rochester, 1647-80, Love and Life

 The terror of being judged sharpens the memory: it sends an inevitable glare over that long-unvisited past which has been habitually recalled only in general phrases.
 Even without memory, the life is bound into one by a zone of dependence in growth and decay; but intense memory forces a man to own his blameworthy past.
-With memory set smarting like a reopened wound, a man’s past is not simply a dead history, an outworn preparation of the present: it is not a repented error shaken loose from the life: it is a still quivering part of himself, bringing shudders and bitter flavors and the tinglings of a merited shame.
+With memory set smarting like a reopened wound, a man’s past is not simply a dead history, an outworn preparation of the present: it is not a repented error shaken loose from the life: it is a still quivering part of himself, bringing shudders and bitter flavours and the tinglings of a merited shame.
 George Eliot, Middlemarch

 Vanity plays lurid tricks with our memory.
-Joseph Conrad, Lord Jim 1900
+Joseph Conrad, Lord Jim, 1900

 Every woman who makes a permanent impression on a man is afterwards recalled to his mind’s eye as she appeared in one particular scene, which seems ordained to be her special medium of manifestation throughout all the pages of his memory.
 Thomas Hardy, A Pair of Blue Eyes